Skip to content

 • Certain surviving dependants can apply for a lump sum of 370 euros per year.

 • If you personally care for a helpless person in your home or in the home of the person being cared for, you can claim a lump sum for care if you do not receive any income for the care.
 The care allowance paid to parents for the care of their own disabled child does not count as income.
-The lump-sum care allowance amounts to 924 euros per year until 2020.
-From 2021, the annual lump sum will be 600 euros for care grade 2, 1,100 euros for care grade 3 and 1,800 euros for care grade 4 or 5.
+The annual lump sum for care is 600 euros for care level 2, 1,100 euros for care level 3 and 1,800 euros for care level 4 or 5.